MicrosoftDocs/entra-docs/docs/architecture/secure-fundamentals.md

 You must determine your environment separation architecture based on your needs.
 Areas to consider include:

 * **Resource separation**.
-If a resource can change directory objects such as user objects, and the change would interfere with other resources, the resource may need to be isolated in a multi-tenant architecture.
+If a resource can change directory objects such as user objects, and the change would interfere with other resources, the resource might need to be isolated in a multitenant architecture.

 * **Configuration separation**.
 Tenant-wide configurations affect all resources.
 The effect of some tenant-wide configurations can be scoped with Conditional Access policies and other methods.
-If you have a need for different tenant configurations that can't be scoped with Conditional Access policies, you may need a multi-tenant architecture.
+If you have a need for different tenant configurations that can't be scoped with Conditional Access policies, you might need a multitenant architecture.

 * **Administrative separation**.
 You can delegate the administration of management groups, subscriptions, resource groups, resources, and some policies within a single tenant.
 A Global Administrator always has access to everything within the tenant.
-If you need to ensure that the environment doesn't share administrators with another environment, you need a multi-tenant architecture.
+If you need to ensure that the environment doesn't share administrators with another environment, you need a multitenant architecture.

 To stay secure, you must follow best practices for identity provisioning, authentication management, identity governance, lifecycle management, and operations consistently across all tenants.